opentensor/btcli/CONTRIBUTING.md

 Specifically, pull requests must adhere to the following criteria:
 - **Must** branch off from `staging`.
 Make sure that all your PRs are using `staging` branch as a base or will be closed.
 - Contain fewer than 50 files.
-PRs with more than 50 files will be closed.
+PRs with more than 50 files may be closed.
 - If a PR introduces a new feature, it *must* include corresponding tests.
 - Other PRs (bug fixes, refactoring, etc.) should ideally also have tests, as they provide proof of concept and prevent regression.
 - Categorize your PR properly by using GitHub labels.
 This aids in the review process by informing reviewers about the type of change at a glance.